jquery/jquery-wp-content/plugins/disable-emojis/readme.txt

-=== Disable Emojis ===
+=== Disable Emojis (GDPR friendly) ===
 Contributors: ryanhellyer
-Tags: emojis
+Tags: emojis, gdpr, disable
 Donate link: https://geek.hellyer.kiwi/donate/
-Requires at least: 4.2
+Requires at least: 4.8
-Tested up to: 4.7
+Tested up to: 6.8
-Stable tag: 1.5.2
+Stable tag: 1.7.7

 This plugin disables the new WordPress emoji functionality.
+GDPR friendly.

 == Description ==

 This plugin disables the new WordPress emoji functionality.
+GDPR friendly.

-Note: Emoticons will still work and emoji's will still work in browsers which have built in support for them.
-This plugin simply removes the extra code bloat used to add support for emoji's in older browswers.
+Note: Emoticons will still work and emojis will still work in browsers which have built in support for them.
+This plugin simply removes the extra code bloat used to add support for emojis in older browsers.

+= GDPR compliancy =

+This plugin does not do anything to make your site less GDPR compliant.
+It disables the DNS prefetching of emojis within WordPress, which should ensure improved privacy.
+To determine if your site is GDPR compliant, please seek legal advice.
+I have done my best to ensure the plugin is 100% GDPR compliant, but I am not a lawyer so can not guarantee anything ;)

 == Installation ==